Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 ### Time To Awaken, Arise, and Move

-Finding them Selves on the brink of catastrophic failure, mired in [[Chaos]] and [[Division]], and hurtling towards [[Collapse]] and [[World War]],  something strange happened to humanity.
+Finding them Selves imprisoned in a System on the brink of catastrophic failure, mired in [[Chaos]] and [[Division]], and hurtling towards [[Collapse]] and [[World War]],  something strange happened to humanity.

-It was as if the overwhelming intensity of the Cold and Darkness of The Caves, contrasted with the searing heat of the wildfire slowly consuming Society, inadvertently conspired to awaken the Citizens as the [[Vessel of Society]] accelerated towards [[The Chasm]].
+It was as if the overwhelming intensity of the Cold and Darkness of The Caves, contrasted with the searing heat of the wildfire slowly consuming the [[Habitable Order]], inadvertently conspired to awaken the Citizens as the [[Vessel of Society]] accelerated towards [[The Chasm]].

+One awakened, and then two.

 The awakening was exponential, and spread far more rapidly than anyone would have imagined.
-It was As If something Deeper was on the move, shaking humanity one by one out of their near-fatal slumber.
+It was As If something Deeper was on the move, a [[Central Animating Spirit]] sweeping through [[The Caves]] and shaking humanity one by one out of their near-fatal slumber.

-Awakening in the Darkness, feeling the searing Cold and the chilling heat, hearing the chains, and catching flickering glimpses of [[The Chasm]], it was obvious to each as they awakened that it was time to arise, liberate One Another, and *Move, Together, NOW.
+Awakening in the Darkness, feeling the Searing Cold and the Chilling Heat, hearing [[The Chains]], and catching flickering glimpses of [[The Chasm]], it was obvious to each as they awakened that it was time to arise, liberate One Another, and *Move, Together, NOW.

 They may not have known yet Where [[They Were Going]] or [[Why]], but it was exceedingly obvious that [[They Could Not Stay Here]].